egonw/bacting/README.md

 # Install

+For the below use cases, Bacting is actually installed on demand.
+In Groovy this is done with `@Grab` and in Python with `scyjava.config`.
+This section explains how Bacting can be installed from the source code.

+## From the source code

 First, you need a working [Maven installation](https://www.google.nl/search?q=install+maven) and the code is tested with Java 8, 11, and 14, and can be installed with: